Can a Tesla Do a Burnout? Workarounds Explained

 Yet that doesn’t mean other EVs can’t do a burnout.
 The BMW i3, for example, is a smaller electric car that’s capable of doing a burnout.
 The i3’s electric motor produces 168 horsepower and 184 lb-ft (249.47 Nm) of torque.
 That’s more than enough power to spin the tires and do a burnout.

-Car Burnout Marks on asphalt
+Car Burnout Marks On Asphalt

 Other electric cars that can do a burnout include the Tesla Model S, Tesla Model X, and even the Chevrolet Bolt EV.
 Any electric vehicle with a powerful electric motor can do a burnout.
 However, you need to have the correct modifications on your EV to pull it off.